Ka Mooolelo Hawaii

 ISBN 0-945048-14-9

-This index is an indispensible reference for researchers of Hawaiian history.
+This index is an indispensable reference for researchers of Hawaiian history.
 It covers the first thirty-five years of articles published in The Hawaiian Journal of History (1967–2001).
 The index includes all personal names and ship names as well as place names, subjects, and authors.
 A separate section lists the tables of contents for the thirty-five volumes.

 The Hawaiian Journal of History, devoted to the history of Hawai‘i, Polynesia, and the Pacific area, is issued once each year and contains articles on all aspects of Hawai‘i’s history, historical illustrations, book reviews, and an annual selected bibliography of titles of historical interest.